pkiraly/qa-catalogue/README.md

 ### Authority name analysis

-It analyses the coverage of authority names (persons, organisations, families, events) in the catalogue.
-It check specific fields, which might have authority names, and provides details about how and which schemes have been applied.
+It analyses the coverage of authority names (persons, organisations, events, uniform titles) in the catalogue.
+It checks specific fields, which might have authority names, and provides details about how and which schemes have been applied.

 The output is a set of files: